neondatabase/website/content/docs/introduction/extra-usage.md

 ### Example 2: Storage exceeds the limit at the start of the month

-This example illustrates how extra storage is billed from the date the extra storage usage was incurred until the end of the month, not just for the days the storage limit was exceeded.
+This example illustrates how extra storage is billed from the date the extra storage usage is allocated until the end of the month, not just for the days the storage limit was exceeded.

 **Plan**: Scale
 **Period:** June 1st – June 15th